Marion Oaks, Florida

 Marion Oaks is an unincorporated community and census-designated place (CDP) in Marion County, Florida, United States.
 It is part of the Ocala Metropolitan Statistical Area.
 As of the 2020 census, the population was 19,034.
 The community is currently exploring becoming an incorporated city.

 Geography

 The community is in southern Marion County, extending south to the Sumter County line.
 It is bordered to the east by Interstate 75, with access from Exit 341 (County Road 484).
 Ocala, the county seat, is 14 mi to the north, and Bushnell is 27 mi to the south.

 According to the U.S. Census Bureau, the Marion Oaks CDP has a total area of 29.5 sqmi, of which 0.2 sqmi, or 0.62%, are water.

 Education

 Compulsory education

 Marion Oaks has three schools: Sunrise Elementary School (K-4), Marion Oaks Elementary (K-4), and Horizon Academy at Marion Oaks (5-8).
 Marion Oaks Elementary has an ESE wing.

 The majority of Marion Oaks is zoned for Sunrise Elementary School, Horizon Academy and Dunnellon High School.
 The Northern section of Marion Oaks is zoned for Marion Oaks Elementary and West Port High School.

+Currently building a new elementary and High school in Marion Oaks.